tarwn/lessthandot-hugo/blogs/content/posts/2011-12-08-red-gate-sql-index-manager.md

 There also seems to be a little bug on the initial loading of the tool in which it does not prepopulate the instances it finds.
 Hit cancel and then FileàConnect to a server, the list populates then.

-Entering in a SQL Server 2012 RC0 instance, I quickly received a message stating, “No fragmented Indexes were found”.
-Took me a minute to find the “Reanalyze” button so if you are looking up, look down.
+Entering in a SQL Server 2012 RC0 instance, I quickly received a message stating, "No fragmented Indexes were found".
+Took me a minute to find the "Reanalyze" button so if you are looking up, look down.
 It is on the bottom menu strip, in the left corner.

 **Internals**